Mixed $\ell$-adic complexes for schemes over number fields: Nearby cycles and mixed perverse sheaves

-\begin{proofarg}{the theorem} We reason by induction on the length of the filtration $W$.
+\begin{proof}[Proof of Theorem~\ref{thm_weight_filtration_psi}] We reason by induction on the length of the filtration $W$.
 If $K$ is pure (i.e., if $W$ is trivial), then the conclusion of the theorem is proved in Lemma \ref{lemma_weight_filtration_psi}.

 Now assume that $W$ is of length $\geq 2$, and that we know the result for every object of $\Perv_{mf}(U)$ with a shorter weight filtration.
 Let $a\in\Z$ be such that $W_a K=K$ and $\Gra_a^W K\not=0$.
 By the induction hypothesis, we know the theorem for $W_{a-1}K$ and $\Gra_a^W K$.
 Write $L=\Psi^u_f K$, and let $F$ be the filtration $\Psi^u_f W$ on $L$.
 By Theorem 2.20 of Steenbrink and Zucker's paper \cite{SZ}, the filtration $M$ exists if and only if, for every $i\geq 1$, we have :